 - If you experience pain while chewing or brushing

 - Loose teeth associated with receding gum line

 What can I do to prevent gum disease?

 Start by brushing twice a day and flossing every day.
 You may find that flossing more frequently during the day helps too.

 Next, visit your dentist on a regular basis.
 I know many people despise going to the dentist, but a 6 month check up could literally save your teeth and your bank account.

 Also, watch what you eat.
 This isn’t a diet plan, but certain foods are harsher on your breath and gums than others.
 A simple change in eating habits will help expedite the healing process.

-Finally, stop smoking and chewing tobacco to allow the gum treatment procedure to work.
+Finally, stop smoking and chewing tobacco.
 This will definitely harm your gum line and eliminate any possibility of correcting the problem.
-Plus, increase tooth loss and gum recession.